Klimaatlas/KAPy/docs/tutorials/Tutorial01.md

 ## What are we going to do?

-This tutorial works with monthly temperature data from a subset of the CORDEX Africa ensemble over Ghana under two future emissions scenarios.
-The data is used to generate a single indicator, the average annual temperature in the region.
+This tutorial works with two data sets of monthly temperature data over Ghana.
+One data set comes from a subset of the CORDEX Africa ensemble  under two future emissions scenarios, while the second comes from the ERA5 reanalysis.
+KAPy generates a single indicator (the annual temperature averaged over 30 year periods) for both datasets without calibration or bias correction.

 ## Point of departure